Can I claim a parent as a dependent?

 Can I Claim My Parents as Dependents and File as Head of Household?

-My mother lives with me and I pay all her expenses, but she receives some income from Social Security.
-Can I claim my mother as a dependent and file as head of household?
+Let’s say, for example, that your mother lives with you and you pay all her expenses, but she receives some income from Social Security.
+In certain situations, you can claim your parent as a dependent and file as head of household (HOH).

-You can claim head of household (HOH) filing status if all of these apply:
+To claim head of household (HOH) filing status, these must apply:

 - You’re unmarried on the last day of the year.